 For example, by darkening or lightening a blue tone (like the sky in this photo), I can darken or lighten the equivalent gray tone in the black and white conversion.
 Repeating this step for each color present in the photo can help adjust the contrast in a scene.

-For this photo, I applied with black and white adjustment layer without any major adjustments to the color sliders in Photoshop.
+For this photo, I applied a black and white adjustment layer without any major adjustments to the color sliders in Photoshop.
 I slightly darkened the blues but left everything else alone.

 While these color sliders can be a helpful tool, I find that big adjustments often degrade a file with other adjustment tools, like levels, curves, and luminosity masks, producing better results.